I recently caught a segment on NPR that revealed gripping reasons why giving up social media yields significant benefits for your mental health.

 And so, my phone has re-emerged as it was intended: a true electronic multi-tool.
 One that I can bring with me everywhere for producing, rather than for flicking-away reality every five minutes by checking in on a Twitter Feed, Internet Forum, or WordPress.

 Since ditching those dozen apps, I’ve been able to concentrate better at work, and at home.
-Before this long overdue fix, I’d get halfway through a work email only to pick up my phone to check Twitter or my personal email.
+Before this long-overdue fix, I’d get halfway through a work email only to pick up my phone to check Twitter or by email.
 In the evening, I’d find myself distracted by the same devil, instead of paying attention to my family.

-There’s the phenomenon of FOMO (Fear of Missing Out) that’s causing social anxiety among many Facebook addicts.
+There’s the phenomenon of FOMO (Fear of Missing Out) that is causing social anxiety among many Facebook addicts.
 If you find yourself plotting your next excursion to outdo your friends on the beach in Bali, then you’ve got a FOMO problem.
-At some point, you just have to say enough is enough, and shut that shit down.
+At some point, you just have to say enough is enough and shut that thing down.